tongnie/tensorlib/README.md

 <img align="middle" src="https://github.com/tongnie/tensorlib/blob/main/Figures/objective.png" width="320" height="100"/>
 </p>

 This is a typical noncnovex optimization problem.
+Previous works aiming at solving tensor completion problem always conduct a singular value thresholding (SVT) algorithm.
+While existing SVT could not be applied to our problem directly.

 ## Solving algorithm
 We solve this non-convex problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).